Strategies for generating separable photon triplets in waveguides and ring resonators: Conclusion

 \section{Conclusion}

-We have analyzed the spectral correlations of photon triplets generated through third-order spontaneous parametric down-conversion in photonic devices, and we discussed strategies to quantify and minimize them.
-To this end, we introduced a quantitative measure based on the spectral decomposition of the reduced density matrix of one of the three parties in the photon triplet state, in accordance with the genuine multipartite entanglement measure proposed by \citeauthor{ma2011measure} \cite{ma2011measure}.
-This decomposition allows us to define a separability parameter $\kappa$, analogous to the Schmidt number in the bipartite case.
-Our analysis revealed that symmetric triphoton wavefunctions are factorable if and only if the single-photon reduced density matrix has rank 1.
-Minimizing the separability parameter, thereby reducing the number of pseudo-Schmidt modes of the single photon density matrix, enables the few-mode operation of the triplet source, which is a fundamental feature for their application in quantum technologies.
+We have analyzed the spectral correlations of photon triplets generated through third-order spontaneous parametric down-conversion (TOPDC) in photonic devices, and we have discussed strategies to quantify and minimize them.
+To this end, we introduced a measure based on the spectral decomposition of the single-photon reduced density matrix of the triplet state \cite{ma2011measure}.
+Based on this, we defined a separability parameter $\kappa$, analogous to the Schmidt number in the bipartite case.
+Minimizing this separability parameter -- with an ideal value of $\kappa = 1$, corresponding to a separable joint spectral amplitude (JSA) -- enables the few-mode operation of the triplet source, which is a fundamental requirement for its application in quantum technologies.

-Extending this analysis, we proposed two experimental strategies to reduce spectral correlations in TOPDC-based photon triplet sources.
-The first focuses on a dispersion-engineering approach for waveguides: We find that when the conditions outlined in Section \ref{sec:detection} are achieved, one obtains an approximately factorable joint spectral amplitude of the triplet state, with the separability parameter reaching a minimum value of 1.25.
+We discussed two experimental strategies to reduce spectral correlations in TOPDC sources.
+The first focuses on dispersion engineering in waveguides: We find that when the conditions outlined in Section \ref{sec:detection} are achieved, one obtains an approximately factorable JSA of the triplet state, with the separability parameter reaching a minimum value of $\kappa = 1.25$.
 The second strategy involves pump engineering in microring resonators.
-We showed that a factorable JSA -- with $\kappa - 1 \sim 10^{-3}$ -- can be achieved using a pump pulse shorter than the dwelling time of the generated modes, with an even higher degree of separability reached by engineering the resonance linewidths.
+We showed that a factorable JSA -- with $\kappa - 1 \sim 10^{-3}$ -- can be achieved using a pump pulse shorter than the dwelling time of the generated modes, with an even higher degree of separability reached by appropriately engineering the resonance linewidths.